dudematthew/WordTeacher/README.md

 # WordTeacher
- Application written in PHP, that polls or teach from previously prepared sets of words in any two languages.
+ Application written in PHP, that polls or teaches from previously prepared sets of words in any two languages.
  Currently in polish language.